Skip to content

 It was mid-July when the wind phone first appeared at its Dallas Road location.

-The installation included a vintage rotary phone atop a side table, a chair and a quiet view – the setup next to the ocean inviting reflection.
+Her installation featured a vintage rotary phone atop a side table, a chair and a quiet view – the setup next to the ocean inviting reflection.
 For those unable to speak, a journal and pen gave their grief another voice.

 "The telephone link isn't connected, but your head is," read the phone's instructions.
 "It is connected by love, memories and longing – and the wind knows the way.